Elia’s tariffs, which are approved and monitored by the Commission for Electricity and Gas Regulation (CREG), are among the lowest in Europe.

 These tariffs comprise:

-- tariffs for connection to the grid;
+- tariffs for connecting to the grid;

-- tariffs for ancillary services.
+- tariffs for offsetting imbalances;

 Levies are applied on top of the tariffs, with a view to covering the costs Elia incurs performing the duties involved in its public service remit or other duties imposed by legislation or regulations and which do not relate to its operations as a transmission system operator.